Maple Leaf Power Goose Mount Review: The Best Adjustable Solar Panel Ground Mount?

 Installation and Build Quality

-The assembly was refreshingly simple.
-Unlike some nightmare setups we’ve encountered (looking at you, Chiko GroundFlex Solar Panel Mount).
+Unlike some nightmare setups we’ve encountered (looking at you, Chiko GroundFlex Solar Panel Mount), the assembly was refreshingly fast and simple.
 For starters, everything you need is included in the box.
 When we put it together, every hole (except the rails) was pre-drilled, all fasteners were labeled, and every piece of hardware was clearly marked and accounted for.

 Speaking of the looks and the seamless design, the reverse mounting hardware is genius.
-There’s no visible hardware pressing down on top of the panels.
-Everything mounts from behind, leaving you with a completely seamless solar panel array.
+There’s no visible hardware pressing down on top of the panels, leaving you with a completely seamless solar panel array.
+This is the first solar panel stand that we've tested that does this, and it really does make a big difference to the overall appearance.

-From the front, it’s just pure glass.
-With solar panels attached, it gives you a clean and professional-looking array.
+From the front, it’s just pure glass, which gives it a clean and professional-looking final appearance.
 Aesthetically, it’s easily one of the best we’ve seen from any ground mount for solar panels, including some of the most expensive options on the market right now.

 Testing and Performance